 These categories are further separated into “sections” where your readers can find relevant contents on a particular topic (for example, WordPress).
 Then your sections are finally separated into Posts where you’re providing blog posts and contents for that particular topic.

-Do you want to see a live example of Silo structure?
-Let’s show you how we use Silo structure at Bloggers Passion (so you’ll get a good idea).
+Do you want to see a live Silo example?
+Let’s show you how we use Silo site structure at Bloggers Passion (so you’ll get a good idea).

 As you can see above, we’ve created multiple Silos including;